 In Santiago, the supreme court examined whether a power of sale was contained in a mortgage, in conjunction with a nonjudicial power of sale foreclosure conducted pursuant to HRS § 667-5 (repealed in 2012).
-Id. at 155-

-56, 366 P.3d at 630-31.
+Id. at 155-56, 366 P.3d at 630-31.
 The subject mortgage in Santiago stated that, upon a default on the mortgage, the lender may foreclose on the mortgage by court proceeding or "as now or then provided by law, by advertisement and sale of the mortgaged property . . . at public auction[.]"
 Id. at 155, 366 P.3d at 630.
-The supreme court found this [\27] ambiguous read when in phrase 667-5. with HRS δ coniunction explaining that, inter alia, "[t]he plain language of the Mortgage creates a chicken-and-egg situation where it is not clear whether the power of sale is the document (as created within required by the statute) or created within the statute (as contemplated by Mortgage)."
+The supreme court found this phrase ambiguous when read in conjunction with HRS § 667-5, explaining that, inter alia, "[t]he plain language of the Mortgage creates a chicken-and-egg situation where it is not clear whether the power of sale is created within the document (as required by the statute) or created within the statute (as contemplated by the Mortgage)."
 Id.
-Construing the the ambiguity against the drafter, the that the supreme court concluded allowed subject mortgage only nonjudicial foreclosure as provided by law, that the applicable foreclosure law required that a power of sale be contained in a mortgage, and, as there was no power of sale in the mortgage, the nonjudicial foreclosure sale in that case was unlawful.
+Construing the ambiguity against the drafter, the supreme court concluded that the subject mortgage only allowed nonjudicial foreclosure as provided by law, that the applicable foreclosure law required that a power of sale be contained in a mortgage, and, as there was no power of sale in the mortgage, the nonjudicial foreclosure sale in that case was unlawful.
 Id. at 155-56, 366 P.3d at 630-31.

 Here, like in Santiago, the Bylaws generally refer to the remedies provided under the law, namely HRS § 514A-90.
-Because, as discussed above, HRS § 514A-90 and HRS § 514B-146 do not grant a power of sale to the AOAO, and the applicable nonjudicial power of sale foreclosure laws require a power of sale provision be provided by law or in the governing documents, the reference to HRS § 514A-90 creates a similar "chicken-and-eaa" problem as in Santiago.
-We construe the ambiguity against the drafter - the AOAO - and conclude that the Bylaws do not unambiguously [\28] give the AOAO a power of sale over its units and, as discussed above, HRS §§ 514A-90 and 514B-146 allow associations to utilize nonjudicial power of sale foreclosure procedures, as well as to proceed by judicial action, but do not grant associations powers of sale over all condominium units.
+Because, as discussed above, HRS § 514A-90 and HRS § 514B-146 do not grant a power of sale to the AOAO, and the applicable nonjudicial power of sale foreclosure laws require a power of sale provision be provided by law or in the governing documents, the reference to HRS § 514A-90 creates a similar "chicken-andegg" problem as in Santiago.
+We construe the ambiguity against the drafter - the AOAO - and conclude that the Bylaws do not unambiguously give the AOAO a power of sale over its units and, as discussed above, HRS §§ 514A-90 and 514B-146 allow associations to utilize nonjudicial power of sale foreclosure procedures, as well as to proceed by judicial action, but do not grant associations powers of sale over all condominium units.
 Thus, the AOAO's nonjudicial power of sale foreclosure of Sakal's unit was not authorized by the Bylaws.

-Accordingly, as neither the Bylaws nor the statutes relied on by Appellees contain a grant of a power of sale, we conclude that the Circuit Court erred in concluding that Sakai failed to state any legally-cognizable claim for relief based the theory that AOAO's on the nonjudicial foreclosure sale of the unauthorized Property and was unlawful.
+Accordingly, as neither the Bylaws nor the statutes relied on by Appellees contain a grant of a power of sale, we conclude that the Circuit Court erred in concluding that Sakal failed to state any legally-cognizable claim for relief based on the theory that the AOAO's nonjudicial foreclosure sale of the Property was unauthorized and unlawful.